kishanpatel789/kp_data_dev_site/content/posts/003_DeleteYourOldTweets.md

 python extract_tweet_ids.py --file_name=<path/to/tweets.js>
 ```

 Like I said earlier, this will generate a CSV file `tweet_ids.csv` listing the Tweet IDs and a starter status of "pending".
 I recommend you manually rename this file to something like `tweet_tracker.csv` that can serve as your up-to-date log of which Tweets you've actually deleted.
-This manual renaming helps prevent accidentally deleting your progress if you re-run the first script a second time, which would overwrite `tweets_ids.csv`.
+This manual renaming prevents accidentally deleting your progress if you re-run the first script a second time, which would overwrite `tweets_ids.csv`.

 Before we move to the second script, create an `.env` file in the same code directory.
 Enter the four secrets you saved earlier for your developer app.
 Also include the path to your tracker file.
 These variables will be used in the second script.